n15g/coh-content-db-homecoming/README.md

 ```

 All zone-related badges include one or more map import lines.
 Accolades awarded for all exploration badges in a zone should import that zone map.
 History badges should import maps for every zone that has an associated history plaque.
 Exploration badges should import the map they’re found on.
 List
 all maps in alphabetical order.
 In theory, this allows users to click on links to open VidiotMaps of each zone.
-This isn’t actually implemented yet but we’re keeping up with it anyway.
+This isn’t actually implemented yet, but we’re keeping up with it anyway.

 ```
 import {AstoriasLastStand} from "../exploration/astorias-last-stand";